Recommended reading: Cicerone Isle of Wight walks.

 As the forecast was so good, we packed light.
-We also decided against taking the water filter, as we would never be too far from resupply and we weren’t sure about how many rivers we would be able to access for fresh water anyway.
-Full details of the Isle of Wight Coast Path route can be found here.
+We also decided against taking the water filter, as we would never be too far from resupply.
+We weren’t sure about how many rivers we would be able to access for fresh water anyway.

 Day 1: 23rd August 2019.
 Fishbourne to Gurnard Bay